-I travelled to Buenos Aires with two friends, and one of them, Pedro, hails from the city.
-This proved to be particularly great because you could say I had my own personal tour guide!
+I travelled to Buenos Aires with my two friends – Pedro and Lee.
+Pedro hails from the city so you could say I had my own personal tour guide.
+Lucky, eh?

 Where to stay in Buenos Aires